 Next, you need to identify the objects you will be projecting onto because certain textures are not suitable for projection mapping – especially those with reflective surfaces.
 Choose the mapping object wisely.
 Translucent surfaces are great for projection mapping because light from the projector glows through them, creating an ethereal feel, but opaque surfaces may be better for crisper images.

-In this first step, you also need to take all the necessary measurements.
-You need to measure the size of the object that you will be projecting on, as well as the distance between the projector and the object you will project on.
+You will need to measure the size of the object that you will be projecting on, as well as the distance between the projector and the object you will project on.
 This will come into play when you’re using the projection mapping software, and it will determine the type of lens you will need as well as the level of brightness of the projection.

 At this point, you will need to decide where to place the projector.
 It needs to be placed in a location where people won’t trip over it or obstruct the projection.
 As such, placing a projector on the floor is not advisable.